 99% of Parents would recommend our services to family and friends

-- US averaged 2.3 Grade Level improvement in Math & Reading (as measured by the STARS assessment)
+- Upper School averaged .4 Grade Level improvement in Math & .7 Grade Level Improvement in Reading (as measured by the STARS assessment)

-- LS average 1.2 Grade Level improvement in Math, .6 in Reading (as measured by the STARS assessment)
+- Lower School average 1.1 Grade Level improvement in Math, .5 in Reading (as measured by the STARS assessment)

 - 100% of school districts would recommend our services, as well as being satisfied with the quality of our services.